stevenrick/imagesToVideo/README.md

 ### Running
 Specify frame_rate prior to running.
 Here are some tips for selecting a value:
-  - higher framerate values produce video output that is more accurate to the source frames.
-This is important for dynamically timestamped images that have higher chance of temporal drift between files' (for most cases I recommend a value that is double that of the average input framerate)
+  - A higher frame_rate value produce video output that is more accurate to the source frames.
+This is important for dynamically timestamped images that have higher chance of temporal drift between files.
+For most cases I recommend a value that is double that of the average expected input framerate.
-  - framerate determines storage usage (so if the source images take up 100 GB at 10 fps, specifying 20 fps in a naive implementation would temporarily demand 200 GB of space.
-Because of designing in batching, this script only needs 1/10th of that, so in this example it would temporarily demand an extra 20 GB of space.
+  - The frame_rate value determines how much storage usage will be required.
+If the source images take up 100 GB at 10 fps, specifying 20 fps in a naive implementation would temporarily demand 200 GB of space due to doubling of the framerate.
+By incorporating batching, processing only requires 1/10th of this overhead.
+In the prior example, processing would temporarily require 20 GB of free space.

-Script assumes names of images are their timestamps (time of generation) in HH-MM-SS-ms format.
+Script assumes names of images are their timestamps (time of generation) in HH-MM-SS-ms format, and can be modified according to http://strftime.org/